Zuko: Firebending

 Zuko is highly skilled in Firebending and is one of the most powerful firebenders by the end of the show.
 Firebending is mostly based on Northern Shaolin, with firebenders utilizing Chinese martial arts techniques of changquan, Shaolin kung fu, Southern Dragon kung fu and xingyiquan.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
 Firebending represents the element of power, and is categorized as the most aggressive of the "four bending arts."
 Firebender discipline stresses self-restraint and breath control as a means of directing and containing the fire manifested.
 Poor breath control means dangerously poor control of any fire generated.
 For this reason, breathing exercises are one of the most critical first steps for beginning firebenders.

 Critical reception

-Zuko's character development has received acclaim from critics and audiences alike.
+Zuko's character development and redemption arc has received acclaim from critics and audiences alike.
 Tory Ireland Mell of IGN thought it was "painful" to watch Zuko try to win the trust of Team Avatar as he was "completely vulnerable, and no one cared."
 Mell found his reunion with Iroh to be "heartwarming."
 Zuko was listed by Zach Blumenfeld from Paste as the best character from the Avatar universe, with Blumenfeld noting his complex transformation and redemption story over the course of the series.
 John Maher of The Dot and Line stated that Zuko's character development throughout the series is "the best redemption arc in the history of television".
 Dante Basco received praise for his voice acting and portrayal of the character.